You might have already heard of online crowdfunding platforms and wondered if there are any similar platforms meant to help raise funds for pets.

-To this end, Steve and his team work with a lot of animal rescues, shelters, and other types of animal welfare groups that aim to make a huge difference in the lives of hundreds of thousands of animals.
+To this end, Steve and his team work with a lot of animal welfare groups that aim to make a huge difference in the lives of animals.

 While a successful crowdfunding campaign is only possible through your active participation, Steve said that it’s pretty easy to set yourself and your pet up on Waggle.

-Basically, when you sign up, you will need to tell the Waggle team about your story and upload a number of pictures of your feline or canine baby.
-The team will then look over your backgrounds and do a check and balance to make sure that everything you mentioned is as you portrayed it to be.
+Basically, when you sign up, you will need to tell the Waggle team about your story and upload a number of pictures of your animal.

 When asked what their future goal was, Steve excitedly shared,